Rumba is also called the “ballroom-rumba”. It’s common to see dancers performing this dance in social dance and in international competitions.

 Its tantalizing rhythm first came to dancers of the United Sates in the early 1930s, and is still one of the most popular social dances.
 The Rumba is characterized by a heavy walking step and a smooth, subtle hip motion.

-The Rumba steps are a compact dance, danced in place.
-This dance is not danced with the same body contact that is used in smooth-style dances.
+Rumba is a compact dance, danced in place.
+The Rumba is not danced with the same body contact that is used in smooth-style dances.
 However, there may be times when the partnership looks and feels more attractive when a closer contact is felt.
-The hips moving in a smooth and subtle movement is characteristic of the Rumba.
+Smooth, subtle hip movement is characteristic of the Rumba.